GCPlot/gcplot-knowledge-base/gcplot-overview/reports/memory.md

 * `Tenured Total Size` - the total Tenured space size at each point of time.
 Can differ when Adaptive Policy is enabled.

-* `Heap Used Before GC` - total Heap occupation before any garbage collection event.
+* `Heap Used Before GC` - total Heap occupation before any minor GC event.

-* `Heap Used After GC` - Heap occupation after each garbage collection.
+* `Heap Used After GC` - Heap occupation after each minor GC.

-* `Heap Total Size`
+* `Heap Total Size` - Total heap size.

-If any graphs are missing, it means we don't have enough data from raw logs to show it.
+If any graphs are missing, it means we don't have enough data from raw logs to render it.